-2. Typed or printed, standard type face such as Times New Roman, double space, 12 point type.
+2. Typed or printed, standard typeface such as Times New Roman, double spaced, 12 point type.
 Number all pages except the title page.
 Do not use contractions such as don't or can't; use do not or cannot.

 3. Minimum of 5 sources (you may use more).
 You must use at least 2 journal articles.
 Be careful with Internet sources; they must be reliable.
 Citations must be done using the MLA reference style.

 4. A works cited is an alphabetical list of sources you used in preparing your paper.
 This should be attached at the end of your paper.